Blog 2026-07-15 7 min read Getting Started with Kiro — Part 3

 The Problem with Vibe Coding

-It falls apart on anything bigger.
-A feature that touches multiple files, needs new infrastructure, requires coordination between services — that's not a single prompt.
-In Cursor or Copilot, you end up in a long chat session, re-explaining context, correcting drift, and hoping the AI remembers what it was doing three messages ago.
+Chat-based AI coding falls apart on anything bigger than a single-file change.
+A feature that touches multiple files and needs new infrastructure isn't a single prompt.
+You end up in a long chat session, re-explaining context, correcting drift, and hoping the AI remembers what it was doing three messages ago.

 How Specs Work

 A spec lives in .kiro/specs/ inside your project.
-Each spec is a folder with three markdown files:
+Each spec is a folder with three markdown files and a Kiro workflow configuration file:

 .kiro/specs/add-user-invitations/